 Carefully check all plugs and connections before you start recording your episode.

-Editing your first episode
+Step 5: Edit your first episode

 Once your recording is in the bag, you’ll need to chop and change it a little to make it as fluid and enjoyable to listen to as possible.